Mon - Fri 9am - 5pm

 HD 250 Digital Hearing Aid

-The HD 250 is packed full of the best bits and is one of our most popular models.
-As an in-the-ear device, it's almost invisible when worn.
+The HD 250 is one of our most popular models.
+Being an in-the-ear device, it's almost invisible when worn.
 There’s no need to visit an audiologist for a fitting, as one size fits all.

 At HearingDirect, we have created our very own online hearing test so you can check your hearing for free in the comfort of your own home.
 If you believe you, a loved one, family member or friend could be suffering from an impairment, it is advisable to check.